mkantzer/mkantLogRhythm/README.md

       | 100 | ALL Traffic | ALL | ALL | 0.0.0.0/0 | ALLOW |
       | * | ALL Traffic | ALL | ALL | 0.0.0.0/0 | DENY |

-      * Please see Known Issues for justification for the excessive permissiveness
+      * Please see "Known Issues" for justification for the excessive permissiveness
 * Create new Internet Gateway
     * Attach it to the new VPC
 * Create New Route Table
     * Connect both new subnets to the table
     * Under routes, add 0.0.0.0/0 and your IGW name
-    	* Please see Known Issues for justification for the excessive permissiveness
+    	* Please see "Known Issues" for justification for the excessive permissiveness
 * Create New Security Group
     * Associate it with the new VPC
     * Note down the security group ID